ICanBoogie/Event/README.md

-## Breaking an event hooks chain
+## Breaking an event hook chain

-The processing of an event hooks chain can be broken by an event hook using the `stop()` method:
+The processing of an event hook chain can be broken by an event hook using the `stop()` method:

 ```php
 <?php